nephatrine/docker-nginx-h5ai/README.md

 accessible in the first place.

 Configure it by editing `/_h5ai/private/conf/options.json` in the media volume.
 I suggest disabling custom headers and footers as it will cause a lot of open_basedir errors in the PHP logs.
+Remember to change the password because the info page might expose information about your server that you do not want exposed.

 Certbot (LetsEncrypt) is installed to handle obtaining SSL certs in case this is your only web docker.
 If you plan on hosting multiple applications/dockers, though I suggest having one